 Having reviewed the AO Limitations, AO Letter Disclaimers, and AO Application Supporting Information sections, an AO request may be submitted through our online EXCOL system, or directly at the EXCOL website.
 Once there, choose “Apply for...
 Advisory Opinion” on the left-hand menu bar.
 Please ensure that your submission includes as many AO Application Supporting Information elements as possible.

 The export or transfer of any goods or technology (including technical data, technical assistance and information necessary for the development, production or use of a good) to countries on the Area Control ListFootnote 11 is controlled and must be authorized by an export permit issued by the Minister of Foreign Affairs under the authority of the Export and Import Permits Act.

-At the time of printing, the Area Control List comprised two countries: Belarus, which was added on December 14, 2006, and the Democratic People’s Republic of Korea (North Korea), added on July 14, 2010.
+As of June 20, 2017, the Area Control List comprised of only one country : the Democratic People’s Republic of Korea (North Korea), added on July 14, 2010.

 Policy guidance on exports to these countries is published in the following Notices to Exporters, which are available on the internet at www.exportcontrols.gc.ca: